-Figure 2-7 Swing Assembly Overview
+Figure 2-6 Swing Assembly Overview

-Installation Warning
+Installation Instructions

-Un-commanded cargo hook release will happen if the manual and electrical release cables are improperly restrained.
-The cables must not be the stops that prevent the Cargo Hook from swinging freely in all directions.
+Un-commanded cargo hook release will happen if the manual release cable is improperly restrained.
+The cable must not be the stops that prevent the Cargo Hook from swinging freely in all directions.
 If the Cargo Hook loads cause the hook to strain against the manual release cable the swaged end of the cable may separate allowing the inner cable to activate the cargo hook manual release mechanism.
 The result is an un-commanded release.
-Ensure that no combination of cyclic stick or Cargo Hook position is restrained by the manual or electrical release cables.
+Ensure that no combination of cyclic stick or cargo hook position is restrained by the manual release cable.